 10 Sep 2010

-"David is happy that he now lives in a safe environment where he gets the care he needs.
-David loves to play football"
+"David is a sweet boy who loves to play football and make puzzles.
+He now lives in a safe environment where he gets the care he needs, eats well and can go to school."

 - David